ajoberstar/gradle-stutter/README.md

   // Only match min/max within that otherwise matches your compatibility specs in each Gradle major version sparse = true // defaults to false

-  // Marking either of these true makes that available for use in the Java version blocks below
-  // However, they must match the compatible versions specs to be used includeActiveRc = true // defaults to false includeActiveNightly = true // defaults to false

   // specify compatible Gradle versions for Java 8+ java(8) {
     compatibleRange '3.0', '4.0' // include 3.0 <= version < 4.0